Skip to main content

 The team at Link My Books are happy to provide users with technical assistance in applying tax rules to their Link My Books setup.
 We are not Tax Advisors and so our advice and suggestions on the application of tax rules cannot be construed as tax advice.
 We highly recommend that users seek advice from qualified accountants for their tax compliance.

-If you business is about to become VAT registered or you need to set up Link My Books to account for a non VAT registered period and a VAT registered period then the good news is we've made it as simple as possible to manage this scenario.
+If your business is about to become VAT registered or you need to set up Link My Books to account for a non VAT registered period and a VAT registered period, then the good news is we've made it as simple as possible to manage this scenario.

-Follow the steps below and if you get stuck then get in touch with us at support via the blue chat icon at the bottom right of any page.
+Follow the steps below and if you get stuck then get in touch with the support team via the blue chat icon at the bottom right of any page.

 Step 1 - Setting up for the period before your business became VAT registered

-When you connect your Amazon and Xero or QuickBooks accounts to Link My Books, the next step you will be presented with in the guided setup is the Accounts & Tax Rates Wizard.
+When you connect your sales channel and Xero/QuickBooks account to Link My Books, the next step you will be presented with in the guided setup is the Accounts & Tax Rates Wizard.

-On step 2 of the wizard you will see this screen:
+On step 2 of the wizard you will see this screen asking if you are VAT registered in the UK:

-Then you will be promoted to confirm your tax rates but since you are not VAT registered we will pre-populate them all with "No VAT" tax rates.
+Then you will be prompted to confirm your tax rates, but since you are not VAT registered we will pre-populate them all with 'No VAT' tax rates.

 Step 2 - Send all your settlements prior to your VAT registration date to Xero/QuickBooks

-Once we have finished processing all your data from Amazon and your settlements are all showing as "Ready to Send" on the Settlement Dashboard then you can begin sending them to Xero or QuickBooks.
+Once we have finished processing all your data from your sales channel and your settlements are showing as 'Ready to Send' on the Settlement Dashboard, then you can begin sending them to Xero or QuickBooks.

 Only send the ones that are dated before your VAT registration date at this point.